HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 - **Next.js**: A React-based framework that enables server-side rendering, static site generation, and other advanced web development features.
 - **Google Maps API**: Provides interactive maps and location data, allowing the app to display user destinations on a map.
 - **Google Places API**: Fetches information about places, such as names, addresses, reviews, and images, to enhance user experience by providing more details about recommended locations.
+- **Other API's**: Uses ipapi to get the users initial location, uses heroku to allow user to get places near them eithout using a external api file or dealing with CORS issues.
 - **ChatGPT’s LLM (Large Language Model)**: A powerful AI language model by OpenAI used to process and generate human-like responses to user input, providing personalized recommendations.
 - **Text Embeddings**: Used to convert user input into numerical representations that capture semantic meaning, helping the AI backend understand and match users' moods with destinations.
 - **SQL**: A standardized programming language used to manage and manipulate relational databases, employed here to store user data and interactions in the Spring Boot backend.